Theatre of Magic: Gameplay

 Once all four objectives have been completed, the player can start Grand Finale by shooting either inner loop.
 The goal is to make 12 ramp, loop, or trunk shots within 60 seconds in order to spell MAGIC THEATRE; each shot awards 50 million, with a bonus of 500 million for completing the mode.

 If the ball falls into the lock hole behind the Magic Trunk due to a weak inner loop shot before MAGIC has been completed, the player is credited with a "Secret Ball Lock" toward Theatre Multiball and any remaining letters are automatically lit to enable the next lock.

 Repeated hits to a captive ball on the left side of the playfield enable a "Vanish Lock" on the left outer loop.
 Once the player has locked a ball here, the right outer loop can be shot to begin Tiger Saw Multiball, a two-ball mode in which hits to the captive ball award increasing points.
 If the player shoots the Vanish Lock and then begins Theatre Multiball, a total of four balls are put into play.

 Two "Hocus Pocus" standup targets are located on the left edge of the playfield.
 Hitting either target activates a pair of magnetic ball savers, one at the top of each outlane.
 They remain active for 15 seconds or until a ball starts to drain, whichever occurs first, and will shift the ball back into the inlane when triggered.

 There is a video mode which is digital pinball played on the display.
+The player has a limited time to hit six drop-targets.

 The game uses the DCS Sound System.
 Like many of the mid-90s Williams tables it was designed for both novice and expert players.

+Codes for use in Mortal Kombat 3 could be found by the player if they held the right flipper before starting a game.
+Holding the left flipper could start a game of digital pinball on the DMD.

 Reception

+Games on test locations raised US $450-550 per week.

+A review in Play Meter noted that the game had a timeless theme.

+GameRoom found the sound to be spectacular, and the artwork to be eye-catching with the unusual use of brown as the primary color.

+The game was nominated for the AMOA 1996 most innovative pinball game.

 In a 2021 review for Pinball Mag, the game was awarded 8/10 with the gameplay, immersion of the theme, and sound particularly liked, with these factors rated at 9/10.
 The magic trunk was praised for being particularly inventive.
-The choice of video mode was questioned for not fitting with the theme of the game, and pointed out that something could have been done with rabbits and hats, or card throwing instead.
+The choice of video mode was questioned for not fitting with the theme of the game, pointing out that something could have been done with rabbits and hats, or card throwing instead.